Waqf Amendment Act, 2025: Provisions & Concerns

-• Recently, the Waqf (Amendment) Act, 2025, also known as the UMEED Act (Unified Management Empowerment Efficiency and Development), was passed by Parliament in April 2025 and became law after receiving Presidential assent.
+• The Waqf (Amendment) Act, 2025, also known as the UMEED Act (Unified Management Empowerment Efficiency and Development), was passed by Parliament in April 2025.

-• Aimed at reforming the Waqf Act of 1995, the legislation seeks to enhance transparency, accountability, and efficiency in managing Waqf properties.
-Introduced in 2024, the bill was reviewed by a Joint Parliamentary Committee (JPC) and followed by public consultations.
+• It was aimed at reforming the Waqf Act of 1995, the legislation seeks to enhance transparency, accountability, and efficiency in managing Waqf properties.

 Waqf amendment act